Homestays, Intensive Language Program, Traveling Seminar, Volunteer Opportunitites

 It is not required that students take a semester of Catalan, but highly encouraged.

 Minimum 3.0 average language GPA

 All students should consult the OGP eligibility page to ensure that they meet all specific academic requirements for each school (CC, GS, SEAS) to study abroad.

 The typical course load each semester consists of three university courses plus two courses offered by the Consortium Center.
-Please note, the semester carries a total credit load of 19-20 Columbia credits.
+Please note, the semester carries a total credit load of approximately 18-20 Columbia credits.

 All students will take the a mandatory credit-bearing Cultural Pro-Seminar offered at the beginning of the semester.
 This introduces students to Catalan history and culture in the context of Spanish and European history.
 It focuses on the language needs of students in Spanish and Catalan to prepare them to meet the academic expectations they will face as students in Spanish university classrooms.
 The Center will also offer a small range of full-semester courses that will use the city and the region as classroom and text.
 All lectures are conducted in Spanish.
 Besides the two CASB center courses, students will take three courses at the local Spanish universities in Castellano and/or Catalan.